Orontes River

-As the chief river of the northern Levant, the Orontes was the site of several major battles.
+As the chief river of the northern Levant, the Orontes has been the site of many major battles including the Battle of Kadesh (13th century BCE), and water distribution remains a controversial issue between the countries in the region.
 Among the most important cities on the river are Homs, Hama, Jisr al-Shughur, and Antakya (the ancient Antioch, which was also known as "Antioch on the Orontes").

 Names

 In the 9th century BCE, the ancient Assyrians referred to the river as Arantu, and the nearby Egyptians called it Araunti.
 The etymology of the name is unknown, yet some sources indicate that it might be derived from Arnt which means "lioness" in Syriac languages; others called it Alimas, a "water goddess" in Aramaic.
-However, Arantu gradually became "Orontes" in Greek.
+Arantu gradually became "Orontes" in Greek.

 In the Greek epic poem Dionysiaca (circa 400 CE), the river is said to have been named after Orontes, an Indian military leader who killed himself and fell into the river after losing to Dionysus in single combat.
 According to the Greek geographer Strabo (in Geographica, circa 20 CE), the river was originally named Typhon, because it was said that Zeus had struck the dragon Typhon down from the sky with thunder, and the river had formed where Typhon's body had fallen; however, the river was later renamed Orontes when a man named Orontes built a bridge on it.

-In contrast, Macedonian settlers in Apamea named it the Axius, after a Macedonian river god.
+Macedonian settlers in Apamea named it the Axius, after a Macedonian river god.
 The Arabic name العاصي (al-‘Āṣī) is derived from the ancient Axius.
 The word coincidentally means "insubordinate" in Arabic, which folk etymology ascribes to the fact that the river flows from the south to the north unlike the rest of the rivers in the region.

 The part of the river flowing from Lake Homs to Homs is known as al-Mimas, after the sanctuary of Deir Mimas situated there in honor of Saint Mamas.

 Course

 The Orontes rises in the springs near Labweh in Lebanon on the east side of the Beqaa Valley (in the Beqaa Governorate) between Mount Lebanon on the west and the Anti-Lebanon Mountains on the east, very near the source of the southward-flowing Litani, and runs north, falling 600 m through a gorge to leave the valley.
 The Ain ez Zarqa is one such major spring.
 Other major springs are Al Ghab, Al Rouj, and Al-Azraq.
+The river's drainage basin within Lebanon is 1930 sqkm; the country's second largest behind Litani.